chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## Pending Issues

+- [ ] fix: Add pytest nodes to separate view in search everywhere (currently, `pytest` seems not respected)
 - [ ] fix: cancel introduce type rename dialog still keeps it
 - [ ] refactor: How to find if the caret is inside parentheses? `[PopulateArgumentsService.findCallExpression`
 - [ ] fix: do not offer "use exported" if in private child package: `from .._bases import BaseBlaModel`